kristianmandrup/rails3_assist/README.markdown

 ### Usage

+### Rails root

+You have to set the class variable <code>Rails::Assist::App.rails_root_dir</code> to the location of your Rails root directory if you are using this gem outside of Rails, Fx for testing purposes or something.
+It will default to use <code>Rails.root</code> if this class variable is not set to override it.

+In the specs I use the *rails_root_dir* class variable to avoid having to set a Rails app specific variable, which I deemed unnecessary for most of the tests.

+### Artifact assistants

 Generators are often designed to create Rails 3 artifacts or update existing artifacts.
-It's often useful to include one or more Rails 3 artifact assisters along with a generator assister (see above).
+It's often useful to include one or more Rails 3 artifact assistants along with a generator assistant (see above).

-This combination greatly facilitates your work in developing the generator, as much of the heavy lifting will be done for you in the assisters.
+This combination greatly facilitates your work in developing the generator, as much of the heavy lifting will be done for you in the assistants.
-To use a helper, simply call:
+To use a specific assistant/helper, simply call:

-*assist_with [list of helpers]*
+*assist_with [list of assistant symbols]*

 Example: